 - 1. All TSI-related requirements are met (Associate degrees only). - 2.
 All required course work is satisfactorily completed. - 3.
 At least 25% of the total required credit hours are earned at the college granting the degree or certificate. - 4.
 The student's cumulative grade point average is 2.00 or higher. - 5.
 The student's grades in all major courses are C or better. - 6.
-All transfer credits accepted by TSTC and applied to the degree or certificate are approved by the faculty of the program. - 7.
+All credits accepted for transfer by TSTC and applied to the degree or certificate are approved. - 7.
 The student has no pending disciplinary issues as defined in the college student handbook.